Generation project: Allt Dearg Wind Farm

 “The poor weather conditions that frustrate our local farming and tourism sectors are ideal for the production of renewable electricity.
-With high performing wind turbines, which can achieve exceptional annual capacity factors of up to 55%, we are able to generate revenue to service the project’s debt and deliver significant income to our equity investors, including the local Ardrishaig Community Trust.
-In the future, we will leverage flexible PPA contracts to participate more actively in the wholesale energy market.” – James Lithgow, Partner
+With high performing wind turbines, which can achieve exceptional annual capacity factors of up to 55%, we are able to generate revenue to service the project’s debt and deliver significant income to our equity investors, including the local Ardrishaig Community Trust.” – James Lithgow, Partner

 Situated on the west coast of Argyll, with views of the Isle of Jura to the west and Loch Fyne to the east, the Ormsary Estate was considered a prime location for both wind and hydropower generation with the potential to harness abundant natural renewable energy sources.

 A prior planning application for wind turbines on the site was refused, but with a community approach to planning and development a second application for a smaller project was approved.
 Works began in 2011 and by Christmas Eve 2012, the locally owned and controlled wind farm celebrated the commissioning of their first wind turbines and the project’s grid connection.